ros2/design/articles/140_resource_names.md

 Additionally, a resource name must not end with a forward slash (`/`), but may start with one (see [Locator Resolution](#locator-resolution) section).

 The last token in a resource name is its base name, and any preceding tokens make up its namespace.
-For example, a `/foo/bar/baz` resource name is made up of `foo`, `bar` and `baz` tokens, and refers to a resource in the `/foo/bar` namespace whose base name is `baz`.
+For example, a `/foo/bar/baz` resource path is made up of `foo`, `bar` and `baz` tokens, and refers to a resource in the `/foo/bar` namespace whose base name is `baz`.

 #### Resource Type

 All resources have a well known type.

 ##### Definition